 - Starch (2 Military Crackers or 2 Flour Tortillas or Other)

-- Snack (Corn Nuts or Nut and Raisin Mix or Dry Fruit Mix or Other)
+- Snacks (Corn Nuts or Nut and Raisin Mix or Dry Fruit Mix or Other)

 - Dessert (4 Sugar Cookies or 4 Oatmeal Cookies or Other)